 Loads and Loads of Characters: Excluding named males, secondary characters, and the licensed characters from Queen's Gate, there's about 19 named characters that appears in both the gamebooks and the anime series.
 The sequel, Queen's Blade Rebellion adds another 12 new characters (and counting), and that's excluding returning characters.
 So, including the prequels, there's about 32 named heroines to this date.
 And the new series, QB Grimoire will include even more characters, despite being set in an Alternative Continuity.

 In the original continuity, the title Queen's Blade is about the name of the titular tournament.
-The sequel Rebellion drops out the tournament and change the setting to Exactly What It Says on the Tin.
+The sequel Rebellion drops out the tournament and change the setting.

 The Queen's Gate novels are about the titular dimensional gate that allows to travel through dimensions.